 For certain health information you can tell us your choices about what we share.

 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.

-Get a copy of this privacy notice • You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
-We will provide you with a paper copy promptly.
-In these cases, you have both the right and choice to tell us to: Share information with your family, close friends, or others involved in your care Share information in a disaster relief situation Include your information in a hospital director If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
+- Share information with your family, close friends, or others involved in your care - Share information in a disaster relief situation - Include your information in a hospital director

+If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.